Guides

 Want to really soak up the festive atmosphere?
 Pay a visit to one of Dublin’s Christmas markets, where the city’s collection of artisan producers and creative craftspeople get into the spirit of the season, helped by tasty snacks, hot mulled wine and lots and lots of Christmas songs.

-The biggest one in town takes place in the handsome courtyard of Dublin Castle, where 30-odd traditional alpine market stalls dispensing decorative crafts, treats and mulled wine surround a vintage carousel, all lit up for the occasion.
+The biggest one in town takes place in the handsome courtyard of Dublin Castle, where traditional alpine market stalls dispensing decorative crafts, treats and mulled wine surround a vintage carousel, all lit up for the occasion.
+2024's edition of Christmas at the Castle is unticketed and will run from November 28 to December 18, with the OPW offering free self-guided tours of the festively-decorated State Apartments during the market.
 There’s more magic in the stunning Chapel Royal, where an 18th-century style Neapolitan Crib takes pride of place.
-And, just to sprinkle a little more festive flavouring on the whole occasion, the Dublin Gospel Choir perform carols and seasonal favourites at various times between December 8-21.

-For a great day out with the chance to pick up some gorgeous handcrafted gifts made in Ireland, head to Farmleigh House in the Phoenix Park for their food and craft market which takes place every Saturday and Sunday in December.
-In December the estate turns its attention to Christmas, with a packed weekend programme of family-friendly events and performances.
-There’ll be horse and carriage rides, a decorated crib and a puppet show courtesy of Yourmans Puppets in the Cowshed Theatre, as well as performances by a barbersop quartet, carol singing and – specially for the kids – Christmas storytelling throughout the day.
+For a great day out with the chance to pick up some gorgeous handcrafted gifts made in Ireland, head to Farmleigh House in the Phoenix Park for their food and craft market which takes place every weekend in December until December 22.
+The estate also turns its attention to Christmas this time of year, with a packed weekend programme of family-friendly events and performances.
+Elsewhere north of the Liffey, the National Botanic Gardens in Glasnevin will host their Sustainable Christmas Craft Market with over 70 eco-friendly stalls on December 14 and 15.
+The focus is on sustainable gifts, with stalls both indoors and outdoors against the backdrop of the garden's glasshouses.

 Light it up

 Everything looks better when it’s glistening in lights.
 You can’t miss the bulbs that beam over Grafton Street throughout the Christmas season, but for something extra special drop into Dublin Zoo for their annual Wild Lights display – now a key date in many families’ Christmas calendar.
-This year the Magic of Life theme returns with a focus on biodiversity, so expect to see magical woodland scenes with larger-than-life illuminations.
-There’s giant bees and the metamorphosis of rainforest creatures including caterpillars, spiders and snakes.
-The underwater world is also represented, with a host of sea creatures all drenched in jewel colours.
+This year sees the zoo going on 'A Journey Through Time', so expect to see dinosaurs and figures from lost civilisations done up as larger-than-life illuminations.
+There will also be over 1,000 lanterns which guide you through the story of evolution and life on earth.

-North of the city, Malahide Castle is all lit up for the season, but this is merely a prelude to the Wonderlights ‘Night Sky’ walk, a sensory adventure to the Northern Lights that takes you through the Irish countryside, across the northern seas and into Arctic forests, with plenty of woodland and cosmos encounters along the way.
+North of the city, Malahide Castle is all lit up for the season, but this is merely a prelude to the Wonderlights, a sensory adventure through a winter wonderland that takes you through the Irish countryside, across the northern seas and into Arctic forests, with plenty of woodland and cosmos encounters along the way.
+This year, they're also bringing the light spectacle to Marlay Park for the very first time.

 A chorus of voices

 The sound of an angelic choral choir is a Christmas staple in Dublin, where church singing has been a tradition for over 500 years.
-The best-known concerts take place throughout December in St Patrick’s Cathedral, whose world-famous choir established in 1432 is the oldest in the country; and in nearby Christ Church Cathedral, whose own choral tradition is only just a few years younger.
+The best-known concerts take place throughout December in St Patrick’s Cathedral, whose world-famous choir established in 1432 is the oldest in the country, and in nearby Christ Church Cathedral, whose own choral tradition is only just a few years younger.
+On December 23, the Choristers of St Patrick's Cathedral will be performing music from The Snowman.
+Meanwhile, the Christ Church choir will belt out classic Christmas carols for their Christmas at Christ Church experience on December 11 and 12.

-But smaller, lesser known churches can be equally atmospheric.
-You can expect a cacophony of beautiful voices and the occasional Santa sing-a-long at St Mary’s Pro-Cathedral just off O’Connell Street, St Bartholomew’s on Clyde Road in Dublin 4, St Teresa’s Carmelite Church on Clarendon Street, St. Ann’s on Dawson Street and St. Andrews on Westland Row.
+But smaller, lesser known churches (and other venues) can be equally atmospheric.
+You can expect a cacophony of beautiful voices and the occasional Santa sing-a-long at St Mary’s Pro-Cathedral just off O’Connell Street, St Bartholomew’s on Clyde Road in Dublin 4, St Teresa’s Carmelite Church on Clarendon Street, St Ann’s on Dawson Street and St Andrews on Westland Row.

 Is there anything more fun and festive than whizzing around an ice rink with your friends and family at Christmas followed by a post-skate hot chocolate or gluhwein to warm you up?
 We don’t think so.
-Dublin may not have the edge on outdoor ice rinks unlike London or New York but there’s still plenty of places where you can lace up your boots and get swishing.
+Head to Dún Laoghaire for the Alpine Skate Trail, where there will be two separate rinks for learners and experts alike, it's now the biggest ice rink in the country – so lace up your boots and get swishing.

-Now in its 10th year, Dundrum on Ice is a popular spot, especially if you want to eat, shop and go ice-skating all in one-go.
-Located at Dundrum Shopping Centre, the 500sq m rink has three sessions a day and lots of penguin skating aids for little ones.
+Now in its 12th year, Dundrum on Ice is a popular spot, especially if you want to eat, shop and go ice-skating all in one-go.
+Located at Dundrum Shopping Centre, the 500 sq m rink has several sessions a day and lots of penguin skating aids for little ones.
 When you’re done on the ice, hit the shops and one of the many restaurants at the centre.

-Ice skating and shopping seems to be a theme in the city with a rink at the Blanchardstown Shopping Centre and Swords on Ice at the Swords Pavilion.
-Blanchardstown’s dedicated rink for children, skating aids, fresh ice on the hour and a chance to skate with the big man himself makes it a firm family favourite while kids and teens love Swords for its light show and loud music guaranteed to up the atmos.
+Ice skating and shopping seems to be a theme in the city with a rink at Ice Skating Blanchardstown and Swords on Ice at the Swords Pavilion.
+Blanchardstown’s dedicated rink for children, skating aids, fresh ice on the hour and a chance to skate with the big man himself makes it a firm family favourite while kids and teens love Swords for its light show and loud music guaranteed to up the atmosphere.